nielsbakkers/eversports-notifier/readme.md

 The end result is a script that regularly checks for new training sessions by utilizing a cron job.
 To minimize the load on the Eversports API, the API is only accessed on specific days and times.

-If new training sessions are found, an email is sent to a specified email address to notify that new training sessions are available online.
+If new training sessions are found, an email is sent to a specified email address or an API request is made using the [ntfy](https://ntfy.sh/) service this will notify that new training sessions are available.

 ## Environment variables